Hiking & Trekking Tours & Trips in Australia

 Blue Mountains Sunset Tour 1 DAY

-Mark, traveled in July
+Howard, traveled in June

 The National Pass trail winds through World Heritage-listed Blue Mountains, reaching Wentworth Falls on a 1.5-hour guided bushwalk.
 Past towering eucalyptus, exclusive sunset viewpoints overlook Three Sisters and Jamison Valley.